Trump press secretary Sanders wins GOP Arkansas governor nod - NewsBreak

 Sanders won the GOP primary for the office her dad, former Gov. Mike Huckabee, held for a decade after a race where she shattered fundraising records.
 Sanders bombarded the state’s airwaves with TV ads invoking the former president and going after his favorite targets, including President Joe Biden and Vice President Kamala Harris.

-Sanders headed into the primary virtually assured of the nomination, and she remains a heavy favorite in the general election in a state that hasn't voted for a Democrat for governor since 2010.
-Nuclear engineer and ordained minister Chris Jones won the Democratic nomination in Tuesday.
+Sanders headed into the primary virtually assured of the nomination, and she remains a heavy favorite in the general election in a state that hasn’t elected a Democrat governor since 2010.
+Nuclear engineer and ordained minister Chris Jones won the Democratic nomination in Tuesday’s primary.

 During her victory speech Tuesday, Sanders didn’t mention Trump or Biden and invoked the fatal shooting of at least 19 children at a Texas elementary school as a “stark and humbling reminder of just how precious life is.”